anaskamel10/DLND_Course/README.md

 # DLND_Course
-This is the git repository for my solution to the Udacity Deep Learning Nanodegree Foundation projects
+This is the git repository for my solutions to the Udacity Deep Learning Nanodegree Foundation projects